Tabaci/mime-of/readme.md

 * [mime-types](https://www.npmjs.com/package/mime-types)
 * [mime](https://www.npmjs.com/package/mime)

-The thing that is different with this module from the previous mentioned ones is its implementation.
-Whilst we could theoretically go all day arguing as to which module is implemented in the best manner, it only ever comes down to which module you prefer to use.
+The thing that is different with this module from the previouslu mentioned ones is its implementation.
+Whilst we theoretically could go all day arguing as to which module is implemented in the best manner, it only ever comes down to which module you prefer to use.

 Mímisbrunnr is the well associated with the being Mímir, whose name in Swedish is Mimer, which in turn contains the word *mime*.
 As such, you can clearly see,